to hold Archaic points onto spears, sinew and plant fibers were strapped around notches at the bottom

 Source: National Park Service Southeast Archeological Center, Beneath These Waters

 Archaic Indians used less-specialized rock for their tools, perhaps because the new areas occupied by hunting bands were further from known quarries such as Flint Run (Warren County).
-The shaping of points and blades in the toolkit - especially the way the base of points were notched - shifted as well, perhaps to reflect new techniques for hunting with smaller tools.
-Hunters developed the atl-atl, a better way to throw spears with a smaller stone/bone dart tip.
+The shaping of points and blades in the toolkit - especially the way the base of points were notched - shifted as well.
+The different way of attaching points to spears reflects new techniques for hunting with smaller tools.
+Hunters using the atl-atl needed a small stone/bone dart tip.

 the "atl-atl" that enhanced Archaic technology for throwing a spear